paulfilkin/language-cloud-powershell-toolkit/README.md

 - Click "OK" to close the Properties dialog.

 ## Contribution
-If you want to add a new functionality or you spot a bug please fill free to create a pull request with your changes.
+If you want to add a new functionality or you spot a bug please fill free to create a [pull request](https://www.codenewbie.org/blogs/how-to-make-a-pull-request) with your changes.

 ## Issues
-If you find an issue you report it here.
+If you find an issue you report it [here](https://github.com/RWS/language-cloud-powershell-toolkit/issues).

 ## Changes
 ### Version
+#### v1.0.0.0
+- First Implementation of the Language Cloud PowerShell Toolkit
+- Implemented key modules:
+    - **AuthenticationHelper**: Manages authentication and token storage.
+    - **ProjectHelper**: Facilitates project-related operations.
+    - **ResourcesHelper**: Handles resource management tasks.
+    - **UsersHelper**: Supports user-related operations.